Get Maintouch

 Companies using first-party data see 2.9X revenue increase compared to those relying on third-party sources.
 That's because you're publishing information that actually matters to your buyers.

-When we create content, we pull from client knowledge bases, product changelogs, and actual customer language.
+When I create content on Maintouch, the system pulls from client knowledge bases, product changelogs, and actual customer language.
 That's how AI-generated content ranks well.
 You're giving the LLM context it can't get anywhere else.

 Your content becomes cite-worthy.
-Other sites link to your data.
+Autonomous backlink building becomes possible when you're the primary source.
 LLMs reference your research.

-You build topical authority because you're the source, not just another aggregator regurgitating the same industry reports.
+You build topical authority because you're the source, instead of another aggregator regurgitating the same industry reports.

 Show E-E-A-T Through Human Expertise

 Google's E-E-A-T framework rewards content written by people who actually know what they're talking about.
-AI can't fake real expertise.
+You can simulate expertise.
+You can't fake it well enough to fool the engagement signals that tell Google whether the page actually satisfied the query.

 Author bylines matter.
 Put a real name on every post with a bio showing why this person is qualified.
+Maintouch's automated content strategy system lets you set blog rules and recipes that enforce editorial standards like this across every post.
 "Marketing Manager at X" beats "Content Team" every time.

 Original research counts double.
 Run your own survey.
 Analyze your own data.
 Interview experts and publish their quotes.
 This signals authority generic AI content can't touch.